Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/wallet.md

 ### Export your private key

-1. Open Terra Station and connect to your wallet.
+1. Open Daodiseo Station and connect to your wallet.

-2. Locate your wallet address on Terra Station.
+2. Locate your wallet address on Daodiseo Station.
 Click the gear icon next to your wallet address.

 3. Click **Export private key**.